VIDA-NYU/openclean-core/docs/source/datamodel.rst

     ds.head()

-for larger datasets, instead of loading the entire dataset into memory as above, openclean provides a streaming operator:
+For larger datasets, instead of loading the entire dataset into memory as above, openclean provides a streaming operator:

 .. jupyter-execute::